 Reasonable Caliber and Cartridge Guidelines for Hunting Big Game

 Caliber (bullet diameter) is not an accurate indication of killing power, so alone it is not a reliable guide to cartridge selection.
-For example, the .375 Winchester is primarily a deer and black bear cartridge, while the .375 H&H is an international dangerous game cartridge.
+For example, the .375 Winchester is primarily a deer and black bear cartridge, while the .375 H&H Mag. is an international dangerous game cartridge.

-I suggest using Hornady's HITS (Hornady Index of Terminal Standards), as well as bullet diameter (caliber), as a guide to choosing acceptable cartridges for hunting the three classes of big game animals.
+For the purposes of this article I will use Hornady H.I.T.S.
+(Hornady Index of Terminal Standards) as a guide to choosing acceptable cartridges for hunting the three classes of big game animals.
 Although no system of estimating killing power is perfect, Hornady's system includes such factors as bullet weight, sectional density, ballistic coefficient and impact velocity at 100 yards to derive HITS ratings to estimate and compare the killing power of rifle cartridges and loads at that distance.

-I hope that the simple guidelines that follow are useful to hunters.
+I hope the simple guidelines that follow are useful to hunters.
 I wish that all game departments would adopt similar rules, instead of relying on caliber alone to establish the legality of big game hunting cartridges.

 Let's look at a few common rifle cartridges to see how they score in terms of their 100 yard HITS rating.
-For CXP2 game, two popular deer cartridges and loads are the .243 Winchester shooting a 95 grain bullet at a muzzle velocity (MV) of 2950 fps and the .30-30 Winchester using a 150 grain bullet at 2390 fps.
-The HITS ratings for those two cartridges are 587 and 664 respectively, indicating that they are adequate deer and antelope cartridges, which is confirmed by long experience in the field.
+For Class 2 game, two popular deer cartridges and loads are the .243 Winchester shooting a 95 grain bullet at a muzzle velocity (MV) of 2950 fps and the .30-30 Winchester using a 150 grain bullet at 2390 fps.
+The HITS ratings for those two cartridges are 587 and 664 respectively, indicating they are adequate deer and antelope cartridges, which is confirmed by long experience in the field.

-Copyright 2010 by Chuck Hawks.
+Copyright 2010, 2017 by Chuck Hawks.
 All rights reserved.